l0b5ter/NastyPS2Script/README.md

   "HealthPercent": "90%", //On what health percent to perform action "HealthAction": "ToggelAbility", //Perform action on preset percent; ToggelAbility will use your abilty(medic will use heal abil, heavy overshield and infli invis)
   "AimBot": false, //tells it self
-  "AimAt": "Stomach", //where bot sud target; Stomach, Fot, Head, solid body
+  "AimAt": "Stomach", //where script sud target; Stomach, Fot, Head, solid body
   "Terminate": "Never" //When the script sud auto close
 }*